Online Review Committee (ORC)

 Date for next course review (if SOCAR standards have not been met):

-This section to be completed by the Director of Instructional Technology or College elected member of the Online Review Committee:
+This section to be completed by the Dean of Teaching, Learning, and Instructional Resources or College elected member of the Online Review Committee:

 Instructor currently approved to teach online?
 Approved _____ Not Approved ____

 Shepherd Online Course Assessment Rubric (SOCAR)*

 Please note that these standards are not used to evaluate course subject content but rather best practices in terms of navigability, structure, clarity, technology and community.

 ___ Presentation of materials uses more than one sensory mode (e.g. print, visual, experiential).

 ___ In addition to clearly stated learning outcomes, each activity, assignment, exercise, and assessment clearly indicates what students need to do, how they should submit results, and any special instructions.